 To activate a little background experience, I gave the children a chance to name one real friend or fictional character they would be excited to stay the night at their house.
 I asked why they would choose that friend and how they would treat their guest.
 Then, we read the story of Zacchaeus in The Beginner’s Bible.

-After reading, we discussed how many people want to see Jesus because everyone had been talking about Him.
-Zacchaeus was a short and not well-liked man in the community.
-He was a tax collector so very few people trusted him, however he was just as excited to see Jesus.
-I asked the learners if they would want a man like Zacchaeus to stay as their house…most of the said no. When Jesus saw that Zacchaeus climbed a sycamore tree He showed him kindness by saying that Jesus was going to be staying at his house.
-Jesus wasn’t mean to Zacchaeus, He didn’t give him an ugly look, instead He told Zacchaeus they he wanted to go to his house and be his friend.
+After reading, we discussed how many people wanted to see Jesus because everyone had been talking about Him.
+Zacchaeus was short and not a well-liked man in the community.
+He was a tax collector so very few people trusted him, however, he was just as excited to see Jesus as everyone else.
+I asked the learners if they would want a man like Zacchaeus to stay as their house…most of them said “no”.
+When Jesus saw that Zacchaeus climbed a sycamore tree, He showed him kindness by saying that He was going to be staying at his house.
+Jesus wasn’t mean to Zacchaeus, He didn’t give him an ugly look.
+Instead, He told Zacchaeus He wanted to go to his house and be his friend.

-Now back to the craft…first, I cut slits on the brown paper bag and stood each bag up.
-Then, we twisted the bottom of the bag to make the base of the tree.
-Next, we took sections of the bag and twisted the slits together.
+Now, back to the craft!
+First, I cut slits in the brown paper bag and stood each bag up.
+Next, we twisted the bottom of the bag to make the base of the tree.
+Then, we took sections of the bag and twisted the slits together.